kubecost/docs/install-and-configure/install/multi-cluster/secondary-clusters.md

 Disable Thanos components.
 These are only used for troubleshooting on secondary clusters.
 See this guide for [troubleshooting via kubectl logs](/install-and-configure/install/multi-cluster/thanos-setup/configuring-thanos.md#troubleshooting).

+{% hint style="info" %}
-> **Note**: Secondary clusters write to the global storage-bucket via the thanos-sidecar on the prometheus-server pod.
+Secondary clusters write to the global storage-bucket via the thanos-sidecar on the prometheus-server pod.
+{% endhint %}

 ```
 --set thanos.compact.enabled=false